Jupyter Notebook: Please work on

 Observed (1): see observed(izh_system)

+was moved from the parameter list to the variable list above.
 Let's display the equations of the original and the simplified system to see the effect of structural_simplify

 .